Seldaek/CeeBox/readme.txt

 */

 1.3.3 UPGRADE
-Converted the urlMatch from a giant if then else to a switch, which makes it much easier to grok the code and add more video players.
-Also, it should make the javascript run slighty faster.
-Also found another Opera display bug (with html and body needing 100% height) that I fixed.
+* Converted the urlMatch from a giant if then else to a switch, which makes it much easier to grok the code and add more video players.\
+* Also, it should make the javascript run slighty faster.
+* Fixed another Opera display bug (with html and body needing 100% height)
+* Added Facebook video embeding

 1.3.2 UPGRADE
 Includes fix for Opera, which is admittedly a little hacky but it works. if anyone has a better less janky solution that would be great.